Vietnam.vn - Nền tảng quảng bá Việt Nam

 Freshly fried tofu - Photo: HO LAM

-When eating, you must dip it in the brine of chives, which has a light taste, not too salty but helps the tofu dish to be more flavorful, forgetting the greasy taste.
+When eating, you must dip it in the brine with chives, which has a light taste, not too salty but helps the tofu dish to be more flavorful, forgetting the greasy taste.
 This unique dipping sauce can be considered the soul of the dish.

 Tàu hũ vàng Triều Châu chấm muối hẹ: Mỗi năm chỉ có 1 phiên, xếp hàng đến lượt cũng trên 1 giờ - Ảnh 4.